llaske/sugarizer/README.md

+# Architecture

+If you're a developer and you want to learn more about Sugarizer architecture, see the dedicated page [here](docs/architecture.md).

-# Activities
+# Activities distribution

-Sugarizer includes a bunch of pedagogic activities.
-All activities could be found in the [activities](activities) directory.
+All activities could be found in the [activities](../activities) directory.
 Each activity has its own subdirectory.
-So for example, the *Abecedarium* activity is located in [activities/Abecedarium.activity](activities/Abecedarium.activity)
+So for example, the *Abecedarium* activity is located in [activities/Abecedarium.activity](../activities/Abecedarium.activity)

 You could distribute Sugarizer with whatever activities you want.
-To do that, you first need to adapt the content of the [activities](activities) directory  to match your wish: removing activities you don't want to distribute and adding in this directory new activities you want to include.
+To do that, you first need to adapt the content of the [activities](../activities) directory  to match your wish: removing activities you don't want to distribute and adding in this directory new activities you want to include.

-Then you need to update the [activities.json](activities.json) file to reflect your choice.
+Then you need to update the [activities.json](../activities.json) file to reflect your choice.
 Here an example of this file:

 	[